-Title tags (also known as page titles) have considerable SEO potential due to their huge impact on a page’s CTR, as they inform people and search engines what the page is about.
-You will have seen them as the blue clickable titles in the SERPs.
+Because title tags (also known as page titles) have such a large impact on a page’s CTR and inform visitors and search engines about what the page is about, they offer a lot of SEO potential.
+You may have noticed them in the SERPs as the blue clickable titles.

 Optimize Your Meta Descriptions

-We have a full guide here, What Are Meta Descriptions and How to Write Them, but here are some quick tips.
+What Are Meta Descriptions and How to Write Them is a comprehensive book, however here are some quick pointers.

-- The meta description length should be approximately 150 characters.
+- The meta description should be around 150 characters long.

-- Each description should be personalized to the page.
+- Each description should be tailored to the specific page.

 Optimize Your Images

-Instead of adding an image to your product page called IMG125403.png, use the product name and a relevant keyword (if possible), such as sweater-red-polka-dot.png
+Instead of using IMG125403.png as an image on your product page, use the product name and (if possible) a related keyword, such as sweater-red-polka-dot.png.

 Add Unique Content to Each Page

-If your site features thousands of products, adding unique content will take a lot of time, but there is, unfortunately, no way around it.
-You want and need an optimized e-commerce business given the huge amount of competition.
-Search engines require content to be able to understand it and rank it accordingly, making it important for SEO.
+If your website has thousands of products, creating unique content will take a long time, but there is no way around it.
+Given the fierce competition, you want and need an optimised e-commerce business.
+Content is vital for SEO because search engines need it to interpret it and rank it appropriately.

-Besides the product description and your chosen keywords, you can describe in detail any features the product has, awards won, comparisons to other products, and FAQ sections.
+Aside from the product description and keywords, you can go into great length about any characteristics the product has, as well as any awards it has received, comparisons to other items, and FAQ sections.

 Optimize Your Content for Head Terms and Long-Tail Keywords

-When writing high-quality content for your products and categories, this is the time to use both types of keywords for an effective e-commerce search engine optimization plan, using the chosen keywords you compiled in the research stage.
-Remember that a long-tail keyword has a conversion rate that is 4.15% higher than a short-tail one (source: Search Engine Journal).
+This is the time to use both sorts of keywords for a good e-commerce search engine optimization plan, using the chosen keywords you compiled in the research stage, when generating high-quality content for your items and categories.
+Remember that a long-tail keyword has a 4.15 percent better conversion rate than a short-tail term (source: Search Engine Journal).

 Add Schema.org Markup

-Implementing Schema markup is used to help Google understand your content as well as help potential visitors navigate your site.
-It can also result in a higher CTR of up to 30% (Search Engine Land), resulting in further sales.
+Putting it into action Schema markup aids Google’s understanding of your content as well as the navigation of possible visitors to your site.
+It can also result in a 30 percent increase in click-through rate (Search Engine Land), resulting in more purchases.